 1 Manslaughter, 2 Includes Rape and Statutory Rape

-For further information regarding the Detective Division, please contact the Administrative Assistant at 203-622-8018
+For further information regarding the Detective Division, please get in touch with the Administrative Assistant at 203-622-8018

 The photo was taken in May 2019.
 The entire Detective Division at that time was in the photo.